Cauchy's integral formula: Theorem

 This formula is sometimes referred to as Cauchy's differentiation formula.

 The theorem stated above can be generalized.
-The circle γ can be replaced by any closed rectifiable curve in U which has winding number one about a.
-Moreover, as for the Cauchy integral theorem, it is sufficient to require that f be holomorphic in the open region enclosed by the path and continuous on its closure.
+The circle $\gamma$ can be replaced by any closed rectifiable curve in $U$ that has winding number one about $a$.
+Moreover, as for the Cauchy integral theorem, it is sufficient to require that $f$ be holomorphic in the open region enclosed by the path and continuous on its closure.